ludolf/ludolfc/README.md

 LudolfC is a simple programming language for learning concepts of structured,
     object-oriented and functional programming.

+The **internationalization of keywords** and the standard library provides
+    worldwide language support.

 Check it out online at https://ludolfc.github.io